Cavaliers carve up Eagles, win rain-shortened battle of unbeatens

 Both teams finish regular-season play this week.

-The Cavaliers should advance to Class 3 regional play as a No. 1 seed, while the Eagles rank third in Class 6 Region A and may need a victory over league rival William Fleming at home Friday night to advance to post-season play for the fourth straight season.
+The Cavaliers should advance to Class 3 Region D play as a No. 1 seed, while the Eagles rank third in Class 6 Region A and may need a victory over Blue Ridge District rival William Fleming at home Friday night to advance to post-season play for the fourth straight season.

+Only the top four teams in Region A advance to the playoffs this year and if FCHS makes the field, the Eagles will likely play on the road in either Richmond or Virginia Beach.

+In normal campaigns, the top eight teams in the 11-team Region A make the playoffs.

-Veteran running back Hunter Rice, a senior, is one of those players who is headed to play at the next level, and he accounted for 24 of the Cavaliers’ 29 first-quarter points on touchdown rushes of 1, 10, 14 and 14 yards
+Veteran Lord Botetourt running back Hunter Rice, a senior, is one of the Cavaliers players who is headed to play at the next level, and he accounted for 24 of the Cavaliers’ 29 first-quarter points on touchdown rushes of 1, 10, 14 and 14 yards

 Lord Botetourt, which is averaging 58 points a game, also displayed big-play scoring capabilities.